Amazon is known as one of the most innovative and successful companies in the world.

 Define the behaviors you want to see in your onboarding checklist.

 For example, if you want your customer support team to be empathetic, give real-life scenarios in training.

-Show new hires how a successful example of how empathize with the customer.
+Show new hires examples of how empathizing with the customer brought successful results.

 Build this into your employee onboarding checklist.

 Make sure to present a well-organized and united front with onboarding stakeholders.